mamorum/kaze/readme.md

 ## What is this ?
 Simple Web Application Framework in Java.

-Kaze means Wind in japanese.（日本語表記：風・かぜ）
+Kaze means Wind in japanese. 風 is a Kanji character of kaze.

 ## How to get it ?